Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Active Brownian particles

 To analyze the estimation results further, we evaluate the effective free energy $\mathcal{F}[\rho]$ from the estimated coefficients.
-We plug Eq.~\eqref{eq.ABP.polarity} into Eq.~\eqref{eq.ABP.density} to obtain the partial differential equation only for $\rho$.
-Then, we rewrite the hydrodynamic equation as\cite{Tjhung:2018}
+We plug Eq.~\eqref{eq.ABP.polarity} into Eq.~\eqref{eq.ABP.density} to obtain the \NY{PDE} only for $\rho$.
+Then, we rewrite the hydrodynamic equation as\NY{\cite{Tjhung:2018}}

 where $\mathcal{N}[\rho]$ is non-gradient terms, such as $\Delta |\nabla \rho|^2$.
 The effective free energy is expressed as